andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 I suggest using the `malloc_context_size=0` ASAN_OPTION to avoid to collect these useless stack traces and speedup a bit QASan.

-These can be solved with a bit of patching of the ASan codebase but I choose to use the precompiled ASAN DSO for compatibility and avoid to force the user to recompile a custom compiler-rt (I care about usability).
-The build process will simply take an ASAN DSO, patch the ELF to avoid hook routines in QEMU cause we don't want to use the ASAn allocator in QEMU but only in the target, otherwise we will have a useless slowdown.
+This can be solved with a bit of patching of the ASan codebase but I choose to use the precompiled ASAN DSO for compatibility and avoid to force the user to recompile a custom compiler-rt (I care about usability).
+The build process will simply take an ASAN DSO, patch the ELF to avoid to hook routines in QEMU because we don't want to use the ASAn allocator in QEMU but only in the target to avoid an useless slowdown.

 QASan seems pretty stable, it can run without problems binaries such as GCC, clang, vim, nodejs.
-To be fair, I have to say that it fails to execute python cause detects a UAF at startup (who knows, maybe python is really bugged).
+To be fair, I have to say that it fails to execute python due to a detected UAF at startup (who knows, maybe python is really bugged).

 Just for fun, I recompiled QASan using clang running under QASan.
 It worked.

-There are problems with some libc code (that is not instrumented by default) that I have to investigate in deep.
+There are also problems with some libc code (that is not instrumented by default) that I have to investigate in deep.

 ## Fuzzing with AFL++